LeonardoCella/meteocal-bignoli-cella/README.md

 The project was developed by Andrea Bignoli and Leonardo Cella, in the context of the 2014 Software Engineering 2 course at Politecnico di Milano.

-For any information, feel free to contact me at andrea.bignoli@gmail.com.
+For any information, feel free to contact us at andrea.bignoli@gmail.com , leonardocella@gmail.com.